aws/aws-cli/awscli/examples/ssm/describe-automation-executions.rst

 **To get details about all active and terminated Automation executions**

-This example describes all active and terminated Automation executions associated with your account.
+This example displays the details of all Automation Execution.

 Command::